Ausiarm/T2A1_A_Workbook/README.md

 [Source_1](https://edstem.org/courses/4965/lessons/5798/slides/42070) <br>
 [Source_2](https://www.essentialsql.com/database-normalization/#Database-Nh-normalization---First-Normal-Form-(1NF))

-## Q10 Relationship Database Model Integrity Aspects
+## Section 10 Relationship Database Model Integrity Aspects
 - This section is a continuation of the relational database discussion beginning in section 9.
-This section deals with integrity in the relational database model:
+It deals with role of integrity in the relational database model:
   - Integrity
     - The Integrity rule for tables will help to ensure that data input for the project is valid and protects from anomalies that may lead to  incorrect interaction with, or population of, data in the database.
-    - This rule can be broken down further into two specific categories which can simplify the process of understanding the value of a relational database.
+    - This rule can be broken down further into two specific categories which can simplify the process of understanding the value of integrity within a relational database.
 These categories are physical and logical integrity:
       1. Physical Integrity
         - The first consideration on the part of ACME should be the physical aspect of their data integrity.
           - This consideration relates to questions of protection from hazardous weather conditions, power outages, or a future event of a hacking disruption.